palladidrago/Sharpie/SharpieAbstract/README.md

 * Add support for both languages.

 # Done
+* Give Davido something to do.
+* Get Or working.
 * Know if first time opening the app, with shared preferences.
 * Tell Itzhak Shemesh work has officially begun, and that We're a group of 3.